 (26a) distributes over the persons.
-So if there are six of them, there must be thirty-six tables, despite the verbalized total of twelve (which can be called local cumulativity, dependent on some pair of persons).
+So, if there are six of them, there must be thirty-six tables, despite the verbalized total of twelve (which can be called local cumulativity, dependent on some pair of persons).
 According to (26b), there may also be six persons, but the number of tables will always be twelve.
-Yet it asserts that in each table setting, two persons are involved.
-Finally, postnominal qualifiers like pairwise, individually etc., as in (26c), can be analyzed as elements expressing the size of the event participant instances, to be distinguished from distributive elements like each (which would imply a larger number of tables).
+Yet, it asserts that, in each table setting, two persons are involved.
+Finally, post-nominal qualifiers such as pairwise and individually, as in (26c), can be analyzed as elements expressing the size of the event participant instances, to be distinguished from distributive elements such as each (which would imply a larger number of tables).

-These examples show that there is a characteristic distinction between jeweils and jeder/ je X in that only the latter is distributive.
-Therefore, it is not the case that "the presence of jeweils disambiguates in favor of distributivity the interpretation of sentences which otherwise would be ambiguous between a distributive interpretation and a collective one" (Kobele and Zimmermann 2012, p.
+These examples show that there is a characteristic distinction between jeweils and jeder/je X in that only the latter is distributive.
+Therefore, it is not the case that "the presence of jeweils disambiguates, in favor of distributivity, the interpretation of sentences which otherwise would be ambiguous between a distributive interpretation and a collective one" (Kobele and Zimmermann 2012, p.
 260).
-Rather, and in contrast to insgesamt (on the whole), it disambiguates quantified NPs as being non-cumulative, rather than cumulative.
-It can be confused with each because both are non-cumulative, but only the latter is distributive.
+Rather and in contrast to insgesamt (on the whole), it disambiguates quantified NPs as being noncumulative, rather than being cumulative.
+It can be confused with each because both are noncumulative, but only the latter is distributive.

-452 Observation 9. jeweils marks non-cumulativity (but not distributivity), insgesamt (on the whole) 453 cumulativity.
+Observation 9. jeweils marks noncumulativity (but not distributivity), insgesamt (on the whole) cumulativity.

-454 3.6 Quantification levels
+3.6 Quantification Levels

-jeweils somehow puts a focus on an event participant by measuring the size of the instance(s), allowing cumulativity wrt. the other event participants (see (27a-c), with (27) describing the same scenario).
-As (27d) shows, distributivity wrt. the subject may lead to local cumulativity of the other event participants.
-Therefore, this can best be depicted as describing the same situation by expressing quantification
+jeweils somehow puts a focus on an event participant by measuring the size of the instance(s), allowing cumulativity with respect to the other event participants [see (27a-c), with (27) describing the same scenario].
+As (27d) shows, distributivity with respect to the subject may lead to local cumulativity of the other event participants.
+Therefore, this can best be depicted as describing the same situation by expressing quantification information on different levels (global cumulative vs. local cumulative vs. (distributive) event level) determined by the selection restrictions on projection.